ashutoshmjain/gita/src/practiceAndSkills.md

 ### The Learning Engine: Our Neural Network

-Our brain is the most sophisticated learning engine known.
-In `Hath Yoga`, it is symbolized by the `Sahsrara` Chakra, the crown chakra with a thousand expressions.
+Our brain is the sophisticated learning engine.
+In `Hath Yoga`, it is symbolized by the `Sahsrara` Chakra - the crown chakra with a thousand expressions.
 It is a neural network of staggering complexity.
-For perspective, while the large AI model GPT-3 had about 185 billion parameters, the human brain contains roughly 86 billion neurons, with each neuron having an average of 7,000 synaptic connections.
-This amounts to approximately 60 trillion parameters—a network 300 times larger than our most advanced AI.
+For perspective, a human brain connects roughly 86 billion neurons.
+Each neuron an average has 7,000 synaptic connections.
+This amounts to approximately 60 trillion parameters - give or take.
+Compare it to the large AI model GPT-3.
+It had about 185 billion parameters.
+Which means we have a neural net around 300 times larger than a large language model!

 Each of us hosts a super-intelligent, general-purpose AI, and there are over seven billion of us, collaborating and learning.
 This immense natural neural cloud is continuously reconfiguring and evolving.
 While man-made AIs will undoubtedly grow, it may take them eons to match the energy efficiency and portability of the human brain.